On a generalization of affinoid varieties: Spectra of bornological algebras

-\begin{rmk} Recall that for $A$ being multiplicatively convex means that there exists an isomorphism $A \cong \limind A_i$, with $A_i$ seminormed $k$-algebras, without requiring that the limit is filtered.
-Hence $A$ may not, in general, admit a presentation of the form $A \cong \limind B_i$, with $B_i$ seminormed algebras, with at the same time the limit being directed \emph{and} with morphism that are algebra morphisms. \end{rmk}

-\begin{cor} Let $A$ be a bornological algebra with well defined spectrum and $B$ another algebra for which there exists a bornological isomorphism $A \cong B$.
-Then, $\cM(A)$ is homeomorphic to $\cM(B)$; \ie $\cM(A)$ depends only on the isomorphism class of $A$ and not on the representation of $A$ as a direct limit of normed algebras. \begin{proof} The definition of the spectrum of $A$ depends only on the isomorphism class of $A$. \end{proof} \end{cor}
+\begin{cor} Let $A$ be a multiplicatively convex bornological algebra and $B$ another algebra for which there exists a bornological isomorphism $A \cong B$.
+Then, $\cM(A)$ is homeomorphic to $\cM(B)$; \ie $\cM(A)$ depends only on the isomorphism class of $A$ and not on the representation of $A$ as a direct limit of seminormed algebras. \end{cor} \begin{proof} It is an immediate consequence of the functoriality property of spectrum showed in last theorem, that it depends only on the isomorphism class of $A$. \end{proof}

+In general the association $A \mapsto \cM(A)$ is functor from the category of all bornological algebras to the category of topological spaces.
+Indeed, given a bounded homomorphism of bornological algebras $\phi: A \to B$ and a bounded multiplicative seminorm $|\cdot|: B \to \R_{\ge 0}$ then $|\cdot| \circ \phi$ is a bounded seminorm on $A$ because composition of bounded maps is a bounded map.
+Notice that $\cM$ is a contravariant functor.
+Next proposition describes a useful equivalent characterization of the bornological spectrum.

+\begin{prop} Let $A$ be a bornological algebra.
+Then, $\cM(A)$ is in bijection with the equivalence classes of characters of $A$ to valued extensions of $k$. \end{prop} \begin{proof} Consider a point $x = |\cdot| \in \cM(A)$.
+Since $\Ker(|\cdot|)$ is a prime ideal of $A$, we can extend $|\cdot|$ to $A / \Ker(|\cdot|)$ and then to its field of fractions.
+In this way we obtain a field with a valuation whose completion is denoted $\cH(x)$.
+Composing the morphisms involved, we get a bounded homomorphism $A \to \cH(x)$ which is a complete valued field which extends $k$ because $|\cdot|$ is supposed to be compatible with the valuation on $k$.

+On the other hand, a character $A \to \cH$ to complete valued field, must factor through the quotient of $A$ by a prime ideal.
+Thus $A \to \cH$ gives an element of $\cM(A)$ by composing the valuation of $\cH$ with the character homomorphism.
+It is clear that the multiplicative seminorm so obtained on $A$ is compatible with the valuation on $k$ if and only if $\cH$ is a valued extension of $k$.
+Finally, two points $x = |\cdot|, x' = |\cdot|' \in \cM(A)$ are equal if and only if they define the same equivalence class of characters \ie if and only if they have the same kernel and there is a complete valued field $K/k$ and isometric embeddings $K \rhook \cH(x)$ and $K \rhook \cH(x')$ for which the diagram